 We similarly assess our investments, which are managed by Berkley's internal investment manager.
 First, we conduct a broad assessment of the risk associated with specific industries.
-We then conduct a second assessment to incorporate specific aspects of our individual holdings, such as industry subgroup, asset class, investment duration, investment grade, and more.
+We then conduct a second assessment to incorporate specific aspects of our individual holdings, such as industry subgroup, asset class, investment duration, and investment grade.
 The result is an overall risk rating for the various components of our investment portfolio.